Rick DeMont: Marin Aquatic Club

+World records

+Before completing High School, Demont became a world record holder with a time of 15.52.91 in the 1500m freestyle in the Olympic Trials in Chicago on August 2, 1972.
+He became a world record holder in the 400m freestyle, and the first person to go under 4 minutes with a time of 3:58.18 on September 9, 1973 at the World Aquatics Championships in Beograd, Yugoslavia.

+At the early August, 1972 U.S. Olympic trials in Chicago, as previously noted, DeMont placed first and set a world record time in the 1500-meter event, and also qualified in the 400-meter freestyle as well placing second behind Tom McBreen.

+1972 Munich Olympics

-DeMont was born in San Francisco, California, and he attended Terra Linda High School in suburban San Rafael, California.
-He trained with the Marin Aquatic Club.
-As a 16-year-old, DeMont qualified to represent the United States at the 1972 Summer Olympics in Munich, Germany.
-He won a gold medal for his first-place finish (4:00.26) in the men's 400-meter freestyle.
-Following the race, the International Olympic Committee (IOC) stripped DeMont of his gold medal after his post-race urinalysis tested positive for traces of the banned substance ephedrine contained in his prescription asthma medication, Marax.
+As a 16-year-old High School student, DeMont represented the United States at the 1972 Summer Olympics in Munich, Germany.
+On September 1, 1972, he won a gold medal for his first-place finish (4:00.26) in the men's 400-meter freestyle, becoming the youngest male swimmer to ever win the event.
+A few days after the race, the International Olympic Committee (IOC) stripped DeMont of his gold medal after his post-race urinalysis tested positive for traces of the banned substance ephedrine contained in his prescription asthma medication, Marax.

 The positive test following the 400-meter freestyle final also deprived him of a chance at multiple medals, as he was not permitted to swim in any other events at the 1972 Olympics, including the 1,500-meter freestyle for which he was the then-current world record-holder.
 Before the Olympics, DeMont had properly declared his asthma medications on his medical disclosure forms, but the U.S. Olympic Committee (USOC) had not cleared them with the IOC's medical committee.